Best General Liability Insurance Companies for Small Businesses in Connecticut

 Best for Short-Term and On-Demand Coverage

-Thimble ranks fifth overall.
-It specializes in short-term, on-demand coverage by the hour, day or month.
-The insurer gives instant quotes and transparent pricing, and has competitive affordability at $145 monthly.
-You'll save just 3% on average compared to the Connecticut benchmark, though construction businesses save up to 23%.
+Thimble ranks fifth overall for Connecticut general liability insurance.
+The insurer specializes in short-term, on-demand coverage sold by the hour, day or month, with instant quotes and transparent pricing.
+At $145 per month, Thimble runs 3% below the Connecticut benchmark on average, though construction businesses save up to 23%.

-Coverage options rank last because its on-demand model limits endorsements and traditional annual policies.
+Coverage options rank last among the five providers.
+Thimble's on-demand model limits endorsements and traditional annual policies.
 Claims handling also ranks lower, with slow adjuster assignment and conservative settlements.

 Where Thimble is the right fit: